 That first year saw a total of seven mission and a working budget of less than $200.
 The Unit now averages better than 40 mission a year and needs $1,250 per month to run its growing operations.

-The Unit can modestly boast of saving over 1,000 lives since it's beginning in 1961.
+The Unit can modestly boast of saving over 1,000 lives since its inception in 1961.

 This lifesaving work is made possible by RMRU’s Sustaining Members and the money they contribute each year.
 What is a life worth.
 The Unit believes that no expense should be spared to save the life of an unfortunate victim and in many cases it takes costly and precisely made: litters, first aid gear, climbing ropes, hardware, radio equipment and rescue vans to make a successful rescue out of a potential tragedy.